siphemkngwn/hy/README.md

 - Ensure all components of your submission run autonomously from start to finish in a **cloud-based container**.

 #### Leaderboard
-- Scores will be updated on the leaderboard based on the **best score achieved**.
+- Scores will be updated on the leaderboard based on the **best score achieved** on the held-out test set at our end.

 #### Open-Source Compliance
 - Ensure that your final submission is properly documented and made available publicly.